cloudutsukpilot/sakharams.github.io/_posts/devops/orchestration/cloudify/2021-01-01-introduction-to-cloudify.md

 ### Multi-Cloud Support

 One of the key features of Cloudify is its ability to work across multiple cloud providers.
-Whether you're using AWS, Azure, Google Cloud, or any other cloud platform, Cloudify provides a consistent and unified interface to manage your applications and infrastructure.
+Whether you're using Amazon Web Services(AWS), Azure, Google Cloud, or any other cloud platform, Cloudify provides a consistent and unified interface to manage your applications and infrastructure.

 ### Infrastructure as Code